-Introduction
+6.2 Introduction/5

-6.3 STOP Instruction 71
+6.3 STOP Instruction75

-Stop Mode
+6.4 Stop Mode

-6.5 WAIT Instruction 75
+6.5 WAIT Instruction

 The MC68HC705V12 is capable of running in one of several low-power operational modes.
 The WAIT and STOP instructions provide two modes that reduce the power required for the MCU by stopping various internal clocks and/or the on-chip oscillator.
-The STOP and WAIT instructions are not normally used if the COP watchdog timer is enabled.
+The STOP and WAIT instructions are not normally used if the computer operating properly (COP) watchdog timer is enabled.
 A programmable mask option is provided to convert the STOP instruction to an internal reset.
-The flow of the stop and wait modes is shown in Figure 6-2.
+The flow of stop mode and wait mode is shown in Figure 6-2.